fimbullinter/wotan/docs/writing-rules.md

 ## Adding Fixes

-Now that the rule finds all failures it would be nice to provide users the ability to automatically fix these failures.
+Now that the rule finds all findings it would be nice to provide users the ability to automatically fix these findings.
 For academic purposes we add fixes for our `no-any` rule, although there is no safe way to replace `any`.
 Keep in mind that you should not add fixes that might break at compile or runtime.

 Let's pretend replacing `any` with the empty object type `{}` is correct.